 Epiphany 2018 and 2019

-Epiphany is celebrated both in and out of church in Finland.
-The feast comes on January 6th, the traditional date of several events of importance to the Christian faith: the arrival of the Three Wise Men in Bethlehem, the Baptism of Jesus by John the Baptist in the Jordan River, and the marriage celebration Jesus attended in the town of Cana.
+The feast of Epiphany comes every 6 January, the traditional date of several events of importance to the Christian faith: the arrival of the Wise Men in Bethlehem, the Baptism of Jesus by John the Baptist in the Jordan River, and the marriage celebration Jesus attended in the town of Cana.
 In 2018, Epiphany falls on a Saturday.

 The word for Epiphany in Finnish is “loppiainen,” which literally means “end of Christmas.”
-However, Finns actually continue to celebrate the Christmas season up to January 13th, which is the last day of Scandinavia’s traditional “20 days of Christmas.”
-January 13th is also Saint Canute’s Day.
-Interestingly, Finland changed the date of Epiphany in 1971 to the first Saturday on or following January 6th but then restored the date to January 6th itself in 1991.
+However, Finns actually continue to celebrate the Christmas season up to 13 January, which is the last day of Scandinavia’s traditional “20 days of Christmas.”

 In Finland, Epiphany is celebrated by attending special church services, most of them attending an Evangelical Lutheran Church.
 White is the official liturgical colour for the day, and it is traditional for six lit candles to be put on the altar.
 In Finland, the message will typically focus on the Wise Men’s visit rather than Jesus’ baptism or the marriage in Cana.
 It will also usually have a theme regarding Jesus’ revelation to the world and missionary work since the Three Wise Men were Gentiles.